A look at high court's top cases in new term starting Monday - KRDO

 By The Associated Press

-Abortion, guns and religion top the Supreme Court term that begins Monday.
+Abortion, guns and religion top the Supreme Court’s new term.
 A case from Mississippi presents a direct challenge to the court’s major decisions over the last half-century that guarantee a woman’s right to an abortion nationwide.
 A case from New York could expand gun rights in the United States and involves the right to carry a firearm in public.
-And parents in Maine are suing over the state’s exclusion of religious schools from a tuition program for families who live in towns that don’t have public schools.
-The Biden administration is trying to have the death sentence reinstated in the Boston Marathon bombing case.
+Parents in Maine are suing over the state’s exclusion of religious schools from a tuition program for families living in towns that don’t have public schools.
+The new term begins Monday.